duck1642/local_image_zettelkasten/docs/lmz_architecture.md

 - The session key is stored under `secrets/.api_key`.
 - CORS is limited to local/Tauri origins.
 - Queue/log/review path inputs are allowlisted or root-checked.
+- Local drag-drop paths are preflighted by the backend before they are staged into Local Ingestion.
 - Blocking filesystem/SQLite work is routed through thread helpers on main API paths.
 - Static vault/review assets are served from local runtime folders.
 - Frontend API calls go through `frontend/src/lib/api.ts`.